Impurity with a resonance in the vicinity of the Fermi energy: Dynamics upon immersion of the impurity

-We illustrate this density in Fig.~\ref{fig_time_dynamics} for a bath with $N=300$, $R=\pi N/k_F$ and $k_R=k_F$.
+We illustrate this density in Fig.~\ref{fig_time_dynamics} for a bath with $N_s=300$, $R=\pi N_s/k_F$ and $k_R=k_F$.
 The momentum cutoff, which is required for the numerical evaluation of Eq.~\eqref{eq_density_dynamic}, is set to $k_\infty=20\,k_F$.
 At $t>0$, the density begins to deform.
 The deformation occurs in the light cone determined by the group velocity $k_F/m$ (see Fig.~\ref{fig_time_dynamics}(a)) -- similar to the result of Ref.~\cite{Friedel_dynamic} without a resonance.
 Such a behavior is typical also for other models with impurities~\cite{Medvedyeva2013,Lechtenberg2014}.

 Our numerical simulations do not show clear signs of a new time scale in the time dynamics of the density of the Fermi gas.
-The presence of the resonance is seen only in the long-time limit $(t\to\infty)$, as exemplified in Fig.~\ref{fig_time_dynamics}(b,c) for $t=600/\varepsilon_F$.
-In particular, the oscillations of the density for $k_R=k_F$ are deformed in comparison to the Friedel oscillations that occur when the resonance is located far from the Fermi energy,~e.g., at~$k_R=0.7\,k_F$.
-These results are in agreement with the ground-state calculations from the previous section.
+The presence of the resonance is apparent only in the long-time limit $(t\to\infty)$, as exemplified in Figs.~\ref{fig_time_dynamics}(b)~and~\ref{fig_time_dynamics}(c) for $t=600/\varepsilon_F$, which corresponds to experimentally feasible 29 ms in a bath of $^6$Li atoms at $T_F\sim1\,\mu$K. In particular, the oscillations of the density for $k_R=k_F$ are deformed in comparison to the Friedel oscillations that occur when the resonance is located far from the Fermi energy,~e.g., at~$k_R=0.7\,k_F$.
+Note that in cold-fermion systems, characteristic time scales of the order of hundred $1/\varepsilon_F$ allow a system to reach equilibrium upon immersion of a heavy impurity~(see, e.g.,~Ref.~\cite{Heavy}).
+In our study, we also observe that the results at these time scales agree with the ground-state calculations presented in the previous section.